garnoth/pkclient/README.md

 This client has only been tested so far with the Nitrokey Start, since this project began in mid-summer 2021, the Nitrokey Start was one of the only usb security keys that supported ECDH x25519

-Integrating this Golang-based client into the WireGuard VPN required some changes which have been published here: [Wireguard-goHSM](https://github.com/garnoth/wireguard-goHSM)
+Integrating this Golang-based client into the WireGuard VPN required some changes which have been published here: [Wireguard-HSM](https://github.com/garnoth/wireguard-HSM)

-A fork for WireGuard-tools was also created so WireGuard-goHSM can load the HSM configuration options from the config client.
+A fork for WireGuard-tools was also created so WireGuard-HSM can load the HSM configuration options from the config client.
 [WireGuard-tools](https://github.com/garnoth/wireguard-tools)

 ## Configuration